Sarsoo/notes/AI/Properties.md

 -   Classical emphasises language of thought
 	-   Symbolic representation has quasi-linguistic structure
 	-   New symbols created from compositionality
--   [[Properties+Capabilities|Neural nets]] have problem describing nature and structure of representation
+-   [Neural nets](Neural%20Networks/Properties+Capabilities.md) have problem describing nature and structure of representation

 Symbolic AI is the formal manipulation of a language of algorithms and data representations in a top-down fashion